huss-osman/linux-fundamentals/01-linux/README.md

 ## Labs

-The Labs section focuses on reinforcing Linux knowledge through hands-on command-line practice, scripting exercises, and troubleshooting scenarios.
+The Labs section focuses on reinforcing Linux knowledge through hands-on command-line practice and troubleshooting scenarios.

-Rather than following guided notes, the emphasis is on applying Linux knowledge through investigation and practice.
+Rather than following guided notes, the emphasis is on applying Linux knowledge through investigation and practical problem solving.

 Each lab covers:

 • Command-line challenges that reinforce Linux fundamentals
-• Shell scripting exercises that build automation skills
+• File system navigation and system investigation
 • Troubleshooting scenarios based on real-world issues
 • Key takeaways that reinforce long-term understanding